More than 2,000 students sign up for Guilford County Schools' new virtual academies

 As of late Monday morning, between 2,000 and 3,000 students had registered for the virtual schools since registration opened on July 14.
 At this point, enrollment in the new virtual academies is a small fraction of the district’s total expected enrollment of between 71,000 and 73,000 students.

-The current deadline to register for the new virtual academies is Aug.
-1. It is possible the district may be able to extend that deadline, Oakley said, however interested families are asked to sign up now so the district can plan for staffing.
+The deadline to register for the new virtual academies is Aug.
+1. Though the district may be able to extend that deadline, Oakley said, interested families are asked to sign up now so the district can plan for staffing.

-The academies are hoping to attract students and families willing to commit to online learning long term.
+The academies are hoping to attract students and families willing to commit to online learning longterm.
 If a family signs up for the virtual academies and changes its mind prior to the start of school on Aug.
-17, that's okay, Oakley said.
-Once the school year starts, families are being asked to stick with the academies through the end of the first semester at least.
-They would not have the option to transfer back to regular schools mid grading period.
+17, that’s OK, Oakley said.
+Once the school year starts, families are asked to stick with the academies through at least the end of the first semester.
+They would not have the option to transfer back to regular schools mid-grading period.

-Students currently enrolled in magnet schools or programs can sign up for the virtual academies without losing their spots and can return after the next semester or school year.
+Students enrolled in magnet programs can sign up for virtual academies without losing their spots and can return the next semester or school year.

 “Our high school students are not changing schools when they register,” Oakley said.

-She also said there will be AP classes available for high school students in the virtual academy program.
+AP classes will be available for high school students in the virtual academy program, she said.
 Many high school courses already are offered online, she said.

+It’s also possible that school leaders could choose not to reopen any schools and keep everyone on online learning all year long.

-Oakley said there's likely to be some differences in what students in the virtual academy get for their learning, versus what other students might get virtually if regular classes are taught remotely for part or all of the school year.
+Oakley said there are likely to be some differences in what students in the virtual academy get for their learning, versus what other students might get if regular classes are taught remotely for part or all of the school year.

 Remote learning for students in the typical schools, she said, would “look a little more like the traditional school program as we know it,” following the regular school day schedule.